elovin/lineageos-clean-browsing/README.md

 1. The scripts and services currently run as root, I might add a SELINUX profile in the future (see [the first attribution link](#attribution))
 2. The Dnscrypt and busybox dependencies have to be updated manually
 3. The ip whitelisting script (for thethering) based on the domains whitelisted for dnscrypt is WIP
-4. The ip whitelisting script (for thethering) might not cover all necessary ips since there can be a lot of ips behind the same root domain
+4. The ip whitelisting script (for thethering) might not cover all necessary ips.